-What is the future for the open access movement and how does it impact you?
+The future for the open access movement and how it impacts you

 The open access movement aims to move scholarly publishing away from fee-based traditional publications and ultimately to outlets that are accessible to all free of charge.
 The movement began in the 1990s and resulted from a combination of factors including a pricing crisis for libraries and academic institutions, the evolution of the internet and a rising demand for more content to be offered online.
 The movement began to gather momentum in 2002 and 2003 with the Budapest Open Access Initiative and the Berlin Declaration on Open Access.
 It is important to note that this movement towards open access is being driven by many different groups and initiatives with a variety of different approaches to arriving at the end goal.

 Since the move towards open access began, the number of open access journals and repositories has grown rapidly.
 In more recent years we have seen the move to a mandate by funders for papers from funded research to be published in open access outlets.
 A prime example of this is Plan S, which will come into effect in January 2021.
 Plan S was developed by cOAlition S, which is a transnational movement led by the European Union to make open access to research publications a reality and do so quickly.
 Plan S states that scholars’ articles based on publicly funded research must be published in open access journals, placed on open access platforms, or deposited in open access repositories.

 Although we see that the open access movement has grown steadily and has continued to garner support, especially within the academic research community, we have yet to realize the original vision of research knowledge being shared widely and free of charge.
 Publisher paywalls still exist and many institutions still make tenure and promotion decisions based on publication in established and more traditional journals.
 So what does the future hold for the open access movement and how does this impact you?

 Increase in mandates for open access publishing